aptech/docs/docs/CR-indcv.rst

     let what = AGE PAY SEX;
     let where = AGE SEX JOB DATE PAY;

-    //Return the indices in 'where' of the items in 'what' z = indcv(what,where);
+    // Return the indices in 'where' of the items in 'what' z = indcv(what,where);

-    //Replace AGE, PAY, SEX with YEARS, BONUS, GENDER where[z] = newVars;
+    // Replace AGE, PAY, SEX with YEARS, BONUS, GENDER where[z] = newVars;

 After the code above: